01 — Fundamentals

 Analytical method lifecycle and strategy

-Analytical methods are the foundation of all CMC data — every specification, every batch release decision, every comparability assessment, and every regulatory submission depends on analytical methods that are scientifically sound, phase-appropriate, and appropriately controlled.
-Analytical strategy is therefore not a supporting function of CMC development; it is one of its defining dimensions.
+Analytical methods are the foundation of all Program Development data — every specification, every batch release decision, every comparability assessment, and every regulatory submission depends on analytical methods that are scientifically sound, phase-appropriate, and appropriately controlled.
+Analytical strategy is therefore not a supporting function of Program Development; it is one of its defining dimensions.

 Method lifecycle stages